Mendozar/Homework6/README.md

-Deployed Application
+Deployed Application:

 https://mendozar.github.io/Homework6/

+UX GIF:

+Built With:

+HTML
+CSS
+OpenWeathermap api
+Javascript
+Bootstrap

-User Story
+User Story:

 AS A traveler
 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-Acceptance Criteria
+Acceptance Criteria:

 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history